 Yes.
 All study records and samples will be identified only by a code.
-We will only use names where this is necessary to contact you and on your consent form.
+We will only use names where this is necessary to contact you, on your consent form, and to link your child's MRI screening and Orthoptic Assessment records to your child.
 Information that can identify you or your child will only be held securely by Dr Betina Ip for the purposes of the study.